ACRA/acra/README.md

 ACRA's notification systems are clean.
 If a crash occurs, your application does not add user notifications over existing system's crash notifications or reporting features.
 If you use the Toast, Status bar notification or direct dialog modes, the "force close" dialog is not displayed anymore and devices where the system native reporting feature is enabled do not offer the user to send an additional report.

-The user is notified of an error only once, and you might enhance the percieved quality of your application by defining your own texts in the notifications/dialogs.
+The user is notified of an error only once, and you might enhance the perceived quality of your application by defining your own texts in the notifications/dialogs.

 Please do not hesitate to open defects/enhancements requests in [the issue tracker](http://github.com/ACRA/acra/issues).